Oldranda1414/SP2PFL-ProjectManagement/docs/planning.md

 1. Implement the Secure Average Computation protocol in a production-ready environment.
 2. Develop a robust API for integration with client systems.
 3. Provide a user-friendly web dashboard for managing distributed training workflows.
-4. Ensure compliance with international data protection standards (GDPR, ISO/IEC 27001).
+4. Ensure compliance with international data protection standards.
 5. Conduct a pilot deployment with at least three enterprise clients.
 6. Launch a marketing and outreach campaign to promote the new platform.